(PhD. in Philosophy, UC Berkeley, August 2015) (B.A. Tufts University, Philosophy and Biology, 2003, summa cum laude)

 I am interested in the mind.
 As such, my philosophical interests span from the Philosophy of Mind to the Philosophy of Science, The Philosophy of Biology, the Philosophy of Psychology/Psychiatry, and beyond.

-I am currently writing a dissertation on mental disorders and psychotherapeutic interventions.
+My dissertation is on mental disorders and psychotherapeutic interventions.
 The current state of psychiatric medicine has grown increasingly concerned both with identifying faulty brain circuits and with finding better psychotropic medications.
-While I personally believe that movement in the direction of a “Disease/Medical Model” of mental disorders is an excellent move towards validating the existence of mental disorders, such reductive accounts are not enough to give us an accurate assessment of what mental disorders are.
+While I personally believe that movement in the direction of a “Disease/Medical Model” of mental disorders is an excellent move towards validating the existence of mental disorders, such reductive accounts are not enough to give us an accurate characterization of what mental disorders are.

 In my dissertation, I point out 3 ways in which reductive thinking misses the mark in giving us a full picture of mental disorders:

-2) Essentialist natural kinds have one cause from which radiate many symptoms.
-However, mental disorders typically show a different causal structure, with a whole network of symptoms and etiological factors sustaining one another and feeding back onto one another.
+Essentialist natural kinds have many symptoms radiating from one cause.
+However, mental disorders typically show a non-essentialist type of causal structure, with a whole network of symptoms and etiological factors sustaining one another and feeding back onto one another.
 Therefore, I argue that the structure of mental disorders is best represented by the Homeostatic Property Cluster kind model, where mental disorders are processes and systems, not entities, and where mental symptoms can have strong causal roles.
 This picture still views mental disorders as natural kinds.

 In psychology generally, I have specific interests in mood disorders and addiction.
 I am particularly interested in “motivational interviewing” and the question of how it is possible for a counselor to jump-start another’s movement towards change.

-Outside of my academic interests, I love both listening to and writing music, Baroque violin and string quartets, intense instrumental post-rock, reading fiction, driving long distances to strange places, the natural world, animals (big and small), and animal-rights.
+Outside of my academic interests, I love both listening to and writing music, reading fiction, driving long distances to strange places, the natural world, photography, animals (big and small), and animal ethics.